piisa/pii-extract-plg-transformers/doc/examples.md

         pii-extract-transformers-detect --config example6.json --lang pt --input-data "Ciao.
 Mi chiamo Iñigo Montoya.
 Tu hai ucciso mio padre a Toledo"

-Note that the models defined in the configuration are only examples; the Hugging Face Hub contains many models for NER Token Classification, and some of them might be more appropriate than others for PII detection tasks.
+Note that the models defined in this configuration are only examples; the Hugging Face Hub contains many models for NER Token Classification, and some of them might be more appropriate than others for PII detection tasks.